azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 ## Scanning non-admin Controls

-Non-admin controls always refer to the controls associated with any of the resource types other than Organization and project. i.e Build/Release/AgentPool/ServiceConnection/VariableGroup/SecureFile/Repo/Feeds.
+Non-admin controls always refer to the controls associated with any of the resource types other than organization or project. i.e Build/Release/AgentPool/ServiceConnection/VariableGroup/SecureFile/Repo/Feeds.

 For example, to scan all builds in a project, run the command below after replacing `<OrganizationName>` with your Azure DevOps org Name and `<PRJName> with a  project name where your Azure DevOps resources are hosted.